Families have been participating in the MS Readathon for more than thirty six years, and we appreciate you being part of this great event.

 It may come as a surprise in a media-infiltrated world that teenagers also enjoy reading.
 Teenagers have a diverse interest in reading material.
 Among their favourite categories are literature, history that has a story they can relate to, fiction and biographies about people who affect their lives today.
 And, of course, our teenagers enjoy reading on their hand-held devices and computers not only about things that interest them but also for increasing amount of school-work.

-For more information on how your support helps, please click here.
+For more information on how your support helps, please see the How My Fundraising Helps page.